AaltoSciComp/scicomp-docs/index.rst

 Aalto Scientific Computing
 ==========================

-This contains documentation about scientific, and research computing at Aalto and beyond.
-It is mainly maintained by `Aalto Science-IT
+This contains documentation about scientific and data-intensive computing at Aalto and beyond.
+It is targeted towards Aalto researchers, but has some useful information for everyone.
+The data management section is useful even to non-computational researchers.

-<http://science-it.aalto.fi>`_, who are responsible for scientific
-computing at Aalto and running the `Triton <triton/index>` cluster.
-Science-IT is organized from the School of Science, but they are (and these pages are) an Aalto-level infrastructure that supports everyone.
+These docs are maintained by `Aalto Science-IT
+<http://science-it.aalto.fi>`_ with the help of the Aalto community.

 .. toctree::
    :maxdepth: 1